JensRantil/jensrantil.github.io/content/posts/2023-10-04_mean-time-to-recovery.md

 metrics][dora] to track the performance of software delivery.
 One of the DORA metrics is "Time to Restore Service", also known as "Mean Time To Recovery (MTTR)".
-A couple of years ago Courtney Nash wrote ["MTTR is a Misleading Metric—Now What?"][now-what] she criticized that the MTTR concept is too simplistic.
+A couple of years ago Courtney Nash wrote ["MTTR is a Misleading Metric—Now What?"][now-what] where she criticized that the MTTR concept is too simplistic.
 I could not agree more.

 [dora]: https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance